 During the celebration, Massasoit, an important sachem (leader) of the Wampanoag People, along with 90 of his men, joined the English for three days of entertainment and feasting.
 We don’t know for sure why the Wampanoag joined the gathering or exactly what activities went on during those three days.
 We do know, however, that the celebration occurred sometime between September 21 and November 9, 1621.
 Later, in the 19th century, the event entered American popular imagination as the First Thanksgiving.

-To learn more and to do some fun online Thanksgiving activities, please visit You are the Historian: Investigating the First Thanksgiving.
+To learn more and to do some fun online Thanksgiving activities, please visit You are the Historian: The First Thanksgiving.